Zhao v. Netherlands

 Ms. Zhao, through counsel, lodges an administrative appeal against the Municipality of Utrecht’s decision.

 Ms. Zhao’s request for entry of Denny’s status as “stateless” is denied.

-Ms. Zhao submitted a request to Utrecht’s civil registration department to register Denny as “stateless” rather than “unknown” nationality.
+Ms. Zhao submits a request to Utrecht’s civil registration department to register Denny as “stateless” rather than “unknown” nationality.

-Ms. Zhao made attempts to clarify her own status with the Chinese Embassy and to obtain nationality status for Denny in China and the Netherlands.
+Ms. Zhao attempts to clarify her own status with the Chinese embassy and to obtain nationality status for Denny in China and the Netherlands.

 Kenya’s Nubian Minority Pushes Forward for Equal Treatment

 Efforts to ensure that Kenya’s Nubian community can secure proof of citizenship are being pursued both on the ground, and through Africa’s human rights system.

 The government of Bangladesh has already promised to uphold its obligation to register newborn Rohingya refugees.
 For the sake of international law—and the children’s future—it must stop dragging its feet.